Who’s affected by multiple sclerosis (MS)?

-- Beta interferons (Avonex).
+- Beta interferons (Avonex, Betaseron, Extavia, Plegridy, Rebif).
 Liver damage is a possible side effect, so you’ll need regular blood tests to monitor your liver enzymes.
 Other side effects may include injection-site reactions and flu-like symptoms.

-- Glatiramer acetate (Copaxone).
+- Glatiramer acetate (Copaxone, Glatopa).
 Side effects include injection-site reactions.
 More serious reactions include chest pain, fast heartbeat, and breathing or skin reactions.

 - Dimethyl fumarate (Tecfidera).
-Possible side effects include flushing, nausea, diarrhea, and lowered white blood cell count.
+Possible side effects of Tecfidera include flushing, nausea, diarrhea, and a lowered white blood cell (WBC) count.

 - Fingolimod (Gilenya).
 Side effects can include a slowed heartbeat, so your heart rate must be carefully monitored after the first dose.
 It can also cause high blood pressure, headache, and blurry vision.
 Liver damage is a possible side effect so you will need blood tests to monitor your liver function.

 - Teriflunomide (Aubagio).
 Potential side effects include hair loss and liver damage.
 Common side effects include headache, diarrhea, and a prickling feeling on your skin.
 It may also harm a developing fetus.

 - Alemtuzumab (Lemtrada).
 This medication can increase risk of infections and autoimmune disorders.
 It’s typically used only when there’s no response to other medications.
 This medication can have serious side effects to the kidneys, thyroid and skin.

 - Natalizumab (Tysabri).
 This medication increases the risk of progressive multifocal leukoencephalopathy (PML), a rare viral brain infection.

-Flare-ups can be treated with oral or intravenous corticosteroids, such as prednisone and methylprednisolone.
+Flare-ups can be treated with oral or intravenous corticosteroids, such as prednisone (Prednisone Intensol, Rayos) and methylprednisolone (Medrol).
 These drugs help reduce inflammation.
 Side effects can include increased blood pressure, fluid retention, and mood swings.

 If your symptoms are severe and don’t respond to steroids, plasma exchange (plasmapheresis) is an option.
 In this procedure, the liquid part of your blood is separated from the blood cells.
 It’s then mixed with a protein solution (albumin) and returned to your body.